- Location: Maryland

 - Complete a school attendance certification form with the help of a school official.
 Home-schooled applicants can talk to a registered coordinator in their jurisdiction.

 This will get you the permit and send you on the road to a license, but now the real work begins.
-The permit must be held for at least nine months prior to making an attempt to move to the next step.
+The permit must be held for at least 9 months prior to making an attempt to move to the next step.

 There are two types of learner's permits: